 Because exercise of any form can quickly become drudgery, it’s hard to believe that I can find myself in this state of euphoria.
 The truth is: this intense feeling of well-being happens often to runners, but any vigorous workout or exercise sustained over a lengthy period of time can bring it on.

-However— it’s aptly called “runners high” because, especially long distance runners seem to experience it more often than anyone else.
+However— it’s aptly called “runners high” because especially long-distance runners seem to experience it more often than anyone else.

-What Produces Runners High?
+What Produces This Phenomena?

 The scientific community continues an active debate as to just exactly what’s happening when these intense feelings overcome people involved in strenuous exercise.
 The most common explanations have to do with a rush of endorphins suddenly being released.

-Most speculations include ideas about endorphins flooding the body at some point during exercise.
+Most speculations include ideas about endorphins flooding the body at some point during the exercise.
 They then interact with parts of the brain creating all kinds of positive feelings, many of them similar to what you would expect from morphine.
 This euphoric state of being can come at any point during running or even after a run or any other form of exercise.

 There have been plenty of research and studies to support the endorphin and runners getting high theory.
-One German study measured endorphin levels and found them increased during running and that they directly related to each runners feelings at the time.
+One German study measured endorphin levels and found them increased during running and that they directly related to each runner’s feelings at the time.

-When Does Runner’s High Kick In?
+When Does It Kick In?

 This natural high seems to come on you when your body runs out of glycogen stored in your muscles.
 (Glycogen is a form of carbohydrate and energy source) It seems that when you deplete your body of this Glycogen, endorphins are released as your body changes from carbohydrates to body fat for energy to go on.

-With that knowledge you could possibly trigger a high yourself during your runs.
+With that knowledge, you could possibly trigger a high yourself during your runs.
 I’m not aware of a cut and dry guaranteed method of achieving it.
-That’s a good thing, because I would probably run myself to death with an overdose?
+That’s a good thing because I would probably run myself to death with an overdose?

-How To Trigger A Runners High
+How To Trigger It?

 Getting high from running or any other exercise will happen when your brain decides you need to convert to burning body fat.
 When this happens your body will be flooded with “feel good” endorphins.
 All of this depends on your own level of fitness and endurance levels, how your own body reacts to exercise, and your mindset.